Accountable Care Organizations (ACO)

 What is the Medicare Shared Savings Program (MSSP)?

 Medicare will continue to pay individual ACO providers and suppliers for covered items and services as it currently does under the Medicare Fee-For-Service payment systems.
 However, as discussed above, ACOs will be eligible to receive shared savings, or be responsible for shared losses, based on their performance compared to their established benchmarks.
+View the

-In order for participating providers to form an ACO, they must serve a plurality of evaluation and management (E&M) services to at least 5,000 Medicare fee-for-service (FFS) beneficiaries and participate in the program for at least three years.
+In order for participating providers to form an ACO, they must serve a plurality of evaluation and management (E&M) services to at least 5,000 Medicare fee-for-service (FFS) beneficiaries and participate in the program for at least five years.
 A provider participating in MSSP is defined as “…an entity identified by a Medicare-enrolled billing TIN through which one or more ACO providers/suppliers bill Medicare, that alone or together with one or more other ACO participants compose an ACO, and that is included on the list of ACO participants.”
+More information can be found in the

 Additional Resources